All job seekers should be using bullet points for their resumes.

 There’s nothing entirely wrong with using paragraphs.
 In fact, the place where it’s most appropriate is your summary section.

 Unlike bullet points though, it can be difficult to find key details within the first few seconds.
 They take more effort to read through compared to a 1-2 line bullet point.
-Plus, you’re more prone to creating a two page long resume rather than keeping everything condensed into a single page.
+Plus, you’re more prone to creating a can a resume be 2 pages rather than keeping everything condensed into a single page.

 Why You Should Be Using Bullet Points on Your Resume

 There are three reasons why you should be using bullet points for your resume.
-Without them, it can affect what you write about and how you’re perceived by the hiring manager.
+Without them, it can affect what to put on a resume and how you’re perceived by the hiring manager.

 It Improves Readability